-MILKMAID INSTRUMENT MAKING/MUSIC PROJECT
+MILKMAID INSTRUMENT MAKING/MUSIC PROJECT for people with Learning Disabilities!

 We have designed a set of unique Milkmaid Musical Instruments (MMI) that can be constructed and played by people with learning disabilities to enable them to perform music publicly as part of a band.
 Each Instrument has 3 strings which is tuned to one note or Chord and will be part of a set all tuned differently.
 At least 8 instruments will be in a set and played in sequence, a scale of music will be produced.